 If you have lost or had your badge stolen you must report it to your local police station.
 They will provide you with a lost property or crime reference number.

 You can also collect the application form from a WFD shop or by calling Waltham Forest Direct on 020 8496 3000 and asking them to send you one.

 If your badge has faded or been damaged you must return it with the replacement badge form.

 You will also need to send us one passport sized photograph, with your name and date printed on the back.

 Misuse of the Blue Badge

-If a Blue Badge is misused, we have the right to withdraw your badge immediately if the:
+If a badge is misused, we have the right to withdraw it immediately if the:

 - Holder is not the person they claim to be